 The Superintendent is authorized to accept students from university-approved teacher-training programs to do student teaching in the District.
-No individual who has been convicted of a criminal offense listed in Section 5/21B-80 of the School Code is permitted to student teach or complete field or other clinical experience.
+No individual who has been convicted of a criminal offense that would subject him or her to license suspension or revocation pursuant to Section 5/21B-80 of the School Code2 or who has been found to be the perpetrator of sexual or physical abuse of a minor under 18 years of age pursuant to proceedings under Article II of the Juvenile Court Act of 1987 is permitted to student teach.

 Before permitting an individual to student teach or participate in any field experience in the District, the Superintendent or designee shall ensure that: